OGKushhh/Epic-Unlocker/Docs/EAC_Guide.md

 Both patches are applied to the SDK file on disk (not in memory), and a `.eosbak` backup is created first so you can always undo with the RESTORE button.

 For our confirmed games (Deceive Inc., The Riflemen), **you don't need this** — cert files alone are enough.
 Click "No" when SMART INSTALL asks about patches.
 Only use PATCH! if the game kicks you mid-match.
+You will probably boot up into lobby only and matchmaking won't work or kick you out anyway.

 ---